jaandrle/nodejsscript/docs/namespaces/s/interfaces/ShellReturnValue.md

 containing the pipelines if more than one input stream is given (a new line character is introduced between each input).

+#### Returns

+A string containing the given pipeline, or a concatenated string
+        containing the pipelines if more than one input stream is given (a new line character is introduced between each input).

 ***

 ### exec